We are constantly bombarded with the message of “speed kills”

 speed limits may actually increase the odds of a potentially dangerous

-comfortable and reasonable for the road conditions, often ignoring the
+and reasonable for the road conditions, often ignoring the posted speed

-posted speed limit.
-However, those that don’t create hazards that
+limit.
+However, those that don’t create hazards that impede traffic

 In North Carolina, the highway speed limit is 70 miles per hour, though